 Multiple nuclear and cytoplasmic proteins, including transcription factors, cytoskeletal proteins, oncogenes, and kinases, are post-translationally modified on serine and threonine residues with β-N-acetylglucosamine (O-GlcNAc).

 Attachment of O-GlcNAc to insulin receptor substrate-1 (IRS-1).
 While no single consensus sequence is known to exist for the attachment of O-GlcNAc to Ser or Thr residues in proteins, the sequence shown is that derived from IRS-1 where the GlcNAc moiety is attached to Ser1046.

-Until the discovery of O-GlcNAc modification (referred to as O-GlcNAcylation) on nuclear and cytoplasmic proteins, more than 20 years ago, it was believed that protein glycosylation was restricted to the lumenal compartments of the secretory machinery and to the cell surface and extracellular matrix.
+Until the discovery of O-GlcNAc modification (referred to as O-GlcNAcylation: pronounced "Oh glook knack ylation") on nuclear and cytoplasmic proteins, more than 20 years ago, it was believed that protein glycosylation was restricted to the lumenal compartments of the secretory machinery and to the cell surface and extracellular matrix.
 Early studies on the subcellular localization of O-GlcNAc showed that it was highly concentrated at the nuclear envelope, particularly at the nuclear pore complex, as well as throughout the chromosomes.
 Additionally, several cytosolic and cytoskeletal proteins were also found to be O-GlcNAcylated.
-The gamut of O-GlcNAcylated proteins includes enzymes involved in the metabolism of amino acids, nucleotides (e.g. thymidine kinase), and carbohydrates (e.g. glucose-6-phosphatase), general metabolic processes, cell growth and maintenance (e.g. MYC, Sp1), DNA damage responses, intracellular transport, transcription (e.g. RNA polymerase II) and translation (e.g. eIF-5).
+The gamut of O-GlcNAcylated proteins includes enzymes involved in the metabolism of amino acids, nucleotides (e.g. thymidine kinase), and carbohydrates (e.g. glucose-6-phosphatase), regulating overall metabolic processes (e.g. AMPK), cell growth and maintenance (e.g. MYC, Sp1), DNA damage responses, intracellular transport, transcription (e.g. RNA polymerase II), and translation (e.g. eIF-5).
 The carboxy-terminal domain of a subpopulation of RNA polymerase II is extensively O-GlcNAcylated, and almost all RNA polymerase II transcription factors are O-GlcNAcylated.
 Thus far, more than 600 proteins have been shown to be O-GlcNAcylated.